Abdul Quader Mollah

-On 17 September 2013, after an amendment to the ICT law allowing the government, complainant, or informant to appeal an order of acquittal or order of sentencing, the Bangladesh Supreme Court ruled Mollah guilty of murders and other war crimes, and converted his life sentence to a death sentence.
+On 17 September 2013, after an amendment to the ICT law allowing the government, complainant, or informant to appeal an order of acquittal or order of sentencing, the Bangladesh Supreme Court ruled Quader Mollah guilty of murders and other war crimes, and converted his life sentence to a death sentence.
 He was scheduled to be executed by hanging on 11 December.
 Due to more legal challenges, the execution was suspended and then upheld; he was executed on 12 December.
-He was the first person to have been executed for crimes committed during the Bangladesh Liberation War.
+He was the first person executed for crimes committed during the Bangladesh War of Independence.

 Quader Mollah had unsuccessfully stood for parliament in 1986 and 1996, contesting the seat Faridpur-4 for Jamaat-e-Islami.

 Early life

 Abdul Quader Mollah was born in the village of Amirabad, Faridpur, in 1948.
 He attended school at Amirabad Fazlul Huq Institute.
 He passed the H.S.C examination in 1966 and did BSc in 1968 from Rajendra College.
-While studying, he was elected president of the Shahidullah Hall unit of the student wing of Bangladesh Jamaat-e-Islami – Islami Chatra Sangha.
+While studying, he was elected president of the Shahidullah Hall unit of the student wing of Bangladesh Jamaat-e-Islami, the East Pakistan Islami Chhatra Sangha.
 Quader Mollah worked as a senior teacher at Rifles Public School and College (now Bir Shreshtha Noor Mohammad Public College).
-He later became the acting principal of the institute for a short period during the regime of Ziaur Rahman.
-He was elected as the Vice President of Dhaka Journalists' Union for two consecutive terms in 1982 and 1983.
-Mollah was married to Sanwar Jahan.
+He later became the acting principal of the institute for a short period during the government of Ziaur Rahman.
+He was elected as the vice president of Dhaka Journalists' Union for two consecutive terms in 1982 and 1983.
+Quader Mollah was married to Sanowara Jahan Peyari.

 Political career

-In 1971 leaders of Jamaat opposed the independence movement in East Pakistan.
-As a member of Islami Chatra Sangha, Quader Mollah joined its paramilitary force, Al-Badar, during the Liberation war of Bangladesh.
+In 1971, many leaders of Jamaat opposed the independence movement in East Pakistan.
+As a member of East Pakistan Islami Chhatra Sangha, Quader Mollah joined a paramilitary force, Al-Badr, during the Bangladesh War of Independence.
 He was known as Butcher of Mirpur during the war.
-Bangladesh achieved independence that year and eventually Jamaat was banned from political participation under the new government.
+Bangladesh achieved independence that year and eventually Jamaat and all Islamist and religion-based parties were banned from political participation under the new government.

-After assassination of the president Sheikh Mujibur Rahman in 1975 and a military coup, the new government permitted Jamaat to participate in politics again.
+After the assassination of President Sheikh Mujibur Rahman in 1975 and military coups, the new government permitted Jamaat to participate in politics again.
 Quader Mollah became active in the party.
-By 2010 he was assistant secretary general of the party.
+By 2010, he was assistant secretary general of the party.
 He was expelled from Bangladesh National Press Club in 2013.
-In 1996, prior to the controversial February elections, he was arrested along with Awami League leader Tofael Ahmed under the Special Power Act, 1974.
+In 1996, prior to the controversial February elections, he was arrested along with Awami League leader Tofael Ahmed under the Special Powers Act, 1974.

 As the verdict of a ruling asked by Bangladesh Supreme Court, the registration of the Jamaat-e-Islami was cancelled on 1 August 2013.